 Currently, Kyle is studying to become a Mechanical Engineer.
-He hopes to work with robots once he completes his bachelor’s degree.
+He hopes to work within the aerospace industry once he completes his bachelor’s degree.

 Kyle enjoys playing sports like golf and hockey, and he also enjoys travelling whenever he can.
-He enjoys spending time with family and friends, and also enjoys activities such as wakeboarding.
+He enjoys spending time with family and friends and activities such as wakeboarding.